Magnetic Resonance Imaging (MRI) - Prostate

 Your IV line will be removed after the exam is over.

-The entire examination is usually completed within 45 minutes or less.
+The entire examination usually takes 45 minutes or less.

 MR spectroscopy, which provides additional information on the chemicals present in the body's cells, may also be performed during the MRI exam.
 This may add about 15 minutes to the total exam time.